dora-team/dora.dev/hugo/content/capabilities/working-in-small-batches/index.md

 [visibility into customer feedback](/capabilities/customer-feedback), working in small batches predicts software delivery performance and organizational performance.

+> In the era of generative AI, this capability has become even more critical.
+DORA research shows that working in small batches amplifies the positive impact of AI adoption on **product performance** and helps turn AI’s neutral effect on organizational friction into a net positive.

 One reason work is done in large batches is because of [the large fixed cost of handing off changes](/capabilities/streamlining-change-approval).
 In traditional phased approaches to software development, handoffs from